Kn99HN/Kn99HN.github.io/about.md

 title: About
 ---

-Howdy, I am a recent NYU graduate who studied Computer Science and minor in Math.
+Howdy, I am a SWE at Google based in Seattle.
+I'm a recent NYU graduate who studied Computer Science and minor in Math.

 As a junior, I was an intern at MongoDB on Cloud InTel team, working on providing database metrics to customers.
 As a sophomore, I was an intern at Orenda, deploying an analytic and energy usage dashboard to the shareholders.